coolsamson7/aspyx/README.md

         pass
 ```

-The default is that all registered classes, that are implemented in the containing module or in any submodules will be managed.
+The default is that all eligible classes, that are implemented in the containing module or in any submodule will be managed.

 By adding an `imports: list[Type]` parameter, specifying other environment types, it will register the appropriate classes recursively.

 **Example**:
 ```python